-Albert Stevens was an American Painter who is know to have the highest amount of radiation in his body ever recorded.
+Albert Stevens was an American Painter who is known to have had the highest amount of radiation in his body ever recorded.
 He survived an extremely high amount of radiation for several years.
 He was extraordinary and resilient.
 His story is a profound violation of human rights and reminds us of the sobering consequences when ethics are disregarded.

 In 1945, Albert Stevens sought medical attention at a hospital facility in UC San Francisco due to an ulcer.
 However, his life took a dramatic turn when doctors made a grave misdiagnosis.
 Believing that he had a terminal cancer, they predicted he will die within short time.
 Little did Albert know that this erroneous assumption would set in motion a series of events that would write his name in history.

 In a tragic chain of events spurred by the mistaken belief in Albert’s imminent demise, officials made a clandestine decision, selecting him as a guinea pig for a covert experiment, the Manhattan Project.
 The project had an aim to unravel the mysteries surrounding the ability of the human body to respond to Plutonium.
 Albert was subjected to multiple doses of Plutonium without his consent.